ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

     --cpu-percent=5
    ```
    {:pre}
-3. You can see new pods being provisionsed by running `oc get pods --watch` command.
+3. You can see new pods being provisioned by running `oc get pods --watch` command.
 4. Rerun the [Monitoring](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-scalable-webapp-openshift#monitor_application) step to see the updated logs for all the pods.

 ### Manual scaling